quale-quest/sql-mvc/doc/Theory/incedental_complexity.md

 ##Current solutions

+It could be argued that all languages got started due to an attempt to reduce some complexity vector in another language.

 Over the decades many new systems and languages have been created with the intent to reduce the Incidental complexity, it is wise to learn and use the best practices.